-Enforce Email Verification Using a Post-Login Action or One-Time Password
+Enforce Email Verification Using a Post-Login Action or One-Time Password in Auth0

 This article provides two methods for implementing email verification with the Auth0 DB Connections.
 The first method uses a Post-Login Action to prevent users from signing in until their email is verified.
 The second method uses a One-Time Password (OTP) to prevent the user's account from being created until the email address is verified.